 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A lactation consultant is a health professional who specializes in breastfeeding (chestfeeding) and in offering human milk to infants.
+A lactation consultant is a health professional who specializes in breastfeeding and in offering breast milk to infants.
 You can visit a lactation consultant while you’re pregnant, right after you give birth or several months into breastfeeding.
 You might need this support most urgently during the first few weeks of your baby’s life.
 This is when your baby is learning how to nurse, and both of you may need more support.

 Advertisement